pewniak747/hipbot/README.md

 ```

 ### User managment
 This behavior is experimental and not officially supported by HipChat.
-Bot must be an admin in order to perform this actions.
+Bot must be an admin in order to perform these actions.
 ```ruby
 on /^kick (.*)/ do |user_name|
   user = Hipbot::User.find_by(name: user_name)